Sidharth-06/ParcelPilot/PRODUCT.md

 ## Scope decision: internal-first

-We built the **internal support/operations console** and went deep on both client problems (proactive issue detection + trust/reliability) rather than splitting effort across a customer-facing bot.
+I built the **internal support/operations console** and went deep on both client problems (proactive issue detection + trust/reliability) rather than splitting effort across a customer-facing bot.
 Rationale: the operations team is where unreliable answers cost the most (they compound into customer-facing mistakes — see the misguidance findings below), and every